Adriendelg/strings-theories/melody.md

 Happy birthday's structure can be analysed thus:

-1. establishing an idea, a motif that ends on the third of the [[dominant]] chord creating tension
+1. establishing an idea, a motif that one ends on the third of the [[dominant]] chord creating tension
 ```music-abc
 X:1
 T:Motif